Adrian Petriw

 Adrian Roman Petriw (born August 5, 1987) is a Canadian television, film and voice actor.
-He is best known for his voice role of Tony Stark / Iron Man in the television series Iron Man: Armored Adventures, Commander Gren in The Dragon Prince, and Adam in the Netflix Original series The Hollow.
+He is best known for his voice role of Tony Stark / Iron Man in the television series Iron Man: Armored Adventures, Commander Gren in The Dragon Prince, and Adam in The Hollow.
 His notable film and television credits include Legends of Tomorrow, Loudermilk, Van Helsing, iZombie, Lucifer, Hell On Wheels, Arrow, and Project Mc2.
 His first voice acting role was in Next Avengers: Heroes of Tomorrow.